KiranGanji/e-sharing/README.md

 Please feel free to take any piece of code which you feel you can use.

-Plese note this does not use the database connections to store and display the files.
+Please note this does not use the database connections to store and display the files.
 It uses text files instead.